InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted-1.0.md

 ![Settings](ui/settings.jpg)

 - Swipe **up** to display the application menus.
 Apps (stopwatch, music, step, games,...) can be started from this menu.
 - Swipe **down** to display the notification panel.
-Notification sent by your companion app will be displayed here.
+Notifications sent by your companion app will be displayed here.
 - Swipe **right** to display the Quick Actions menu.
 This menu allows you to
   - Set the brightness of the display
   - Start the **flashlight** app